 8) Most Trucking Accidents Involve 2 or More Vehicles

 Statistics show that over half of the trucking accidents involve multiple vehicles.
 The second vehicle is mostly a small car.
 More than 90 percent of the fatalities experienced are seen in occupants of the smaller vehicle.
-These accidents are due to several reasons, many which point to the negligence of the driver of the smaller vehicle.
-If you are in the state of Georgia, and find yourself in such a scenario, call one of the Georgia Truck Accident Lawyers to handle the case as truck and tractor trailer accident lawsuits can become complicated due to intertwining state and federal laws.
+These accidents are due to several reasons, many which point to the negligence of the driver of the truck.
+Ifyou find yourself in such a scenario, consult Truck Accident Attorneys to get the justice and compensation you deserve.

 The life of a trucker isn’t as rosy and smooth as you might think.
 They have to handle long working hours, tight schedules and at times, accidents.